First Certificate in Public Services - Level 2 - Full-time (North Devon)

 Learning will take place in a variety of situations from classroom based lectures to fitness sessions in the gym.
 All lectures are geared towards the completion of assignments and they will be as practical as the BTEC specification allows.
 We also spend a huge amount of time on practical day trips and organising charity events.

 On your first day, you will need to bring physical training kit and a change of clothes, a notebook and pen, as well as a positive mental attitude.

 There will be an additional course fee which will cover sports kit, minibuses, adventurous activities & day trips to public service organisations.
 This additional fee will be discussed at interview.

 Please contact the Advice & Guidance Centre on 01271 852422 for more information.

 Q: Do I have to enter the uniformed public services after completing the course?

-A: No, many of our learners from the Level 2 programme go onto one of our Level 3 programmes when completing the course.
-Few will go directly into public service employment at this stage, but there is a great opportunity to do so, especially if you want to enter one of the forces at entry level.
+A: No. Many of our learners from the Level 2 programme go on to one of our Level 3 programmes when completing the course.
+Few will go directly into public service employment at this stage, but there is a great opportunity to do so, especially if you want to enter one of the Armed Forces at entry level.